 Through the eyes of our administrative fellows, MD Anderson is the perfect place to grow.
 It offers numerous opportunities for development and making significant contributions to our institution.
-Under the leadership of John Bingham, Vice President of Performance Improvement, the fellows will spend one year employed at MD Anderson working on projects in a focus area they select based on their interests.
+Under the leadership of the Chief Medical Executive, the fellows spend one year employed at MD Anderson working on projects in a focus area they select based on their interests.

 Alana Newman, LMSW, MPH